Meuman/vibesweeper/DOCUMENTATION.md

 ### map_to_text
 This method takes a field object and a path to the file.
 It opens the file from the path and writes a map into that file.

+### Special thanks
+Special thanks to subduedhues for the vibe man emoji art.